 I’m definitely no medical doctor, so please take the preceding conditions only as my own personal observations from using this strain and having experience with a multitude of different cannabis strains.
 Every body is different, and every body reacts different to various medications.

-Overall, I would best describe Star Killer as an “average” indica strain from Liberty Health Sciences.
+Overall, I would best describe Star Killer as a “below average” indica strain from Liberty Health Sciences.

 If this strain were at its old price of $28/eighth, I would say it is absolutely a great purchase for the cost.
 However, at $40/eighth, there are currently better options available from most all of the other MMTCs.